Receptor Down Regulation

 So it is not only true that testosterone increases protein synthesis by

-activating genetic expression, it also increases the capacity of the muscle to
+activating genetic expression, it also increases the capacity of the

 grow in the future by leading to the accumulation of myonuclei which are